RuthOlasupo/Food-Drive-App/README.md

 ## 🎯 Objectives
 1. **Predict Donation Bag Volumes**:
    - Estimate the total number of donation bags per region.
-2. **Optimize Route Completion Times**:
-   - Identify factors influencing route times to ensure efficient resource allocation.
-3. **Deployment**:
+2. **Deployment**:
    - Deliver an interactive application where stakeholders can input data and receive model predictions instantly.

 ---